gsa-archived/digital-gov-drupal/README.md

 * Use `./composer.sh` instead of `composer` or `lando composer`. `./composer.sh` will cause entries `composer.log` to be made so we can replay composer commands on conflicts.
 * Sign in as admin: `./drush.sh uli`.
 * Export content as configuration `./robo.sh drupal-project:export-content`.
 See [Exporting Content as Configuration](#exporting-content-as-configuration).

-## Common Development Tasks

-### Exporting Content as Configuration

-The content for development is created via the [Default Content](https://www.drupal.org/project/default_content) module.

-How do I install the content?

-Content is created from the config stored at `web/modules/custom/default_content_config/content` when the site is installed (`lando si`).

-How do I create more content?

-Simply edit or add new content, then run `./robo.sh drupal-project:export-content`

-:exclamation: Make sure that only content you meant to edit or add is exported.
-The default content module is not perfect, it can get confused with things like files and users.

 ## Single Sign On